vmware-samples/vcenter-event-broker-appliance/docs/kb/function-tutorial-deploy.md

 veba-ui-7cfb9cbf5-9k9sm                        1/1     Running   0          14d
 vmware-event-router-vcenter-7d85b45d96-5fvnj   1/1     Running   5          14d
 vmware-event-router-webhook-55679fd776-rfwrq   1/1     Running   0          14d

-➜  ~
-➜  ~ kubectl -n vmware-system exec --stdin --tty veba-ui-7cfb9cbf5-9k9sm -- /bin/sh
+kubectl -n vmware-system exec --stdin --tty veba-ui-7cfb9cbf5-9k9sm -- /bin/sh

 # ls
 app.jar  bin  boot  dev  etc  home  lib  lib64	media  mnt  opt  proc  root  run  sbin	srv  sys  tmp  usr  var
 # exit
-➜  ~

 ```

 ### port-forward ####
-The "kubectl port-forward" command will forward ports from pods or services to your local workstation.
+The `kubectl port-forward` command will forward ports from pods or services to your local workstation.
 This is very helpful when your Kubernetes cluster does not have ingress setup for a specific application and you want to see if a specific port is "live" and working.
 For our example, we will port-forward the sockeye application pod in the vmware-functions namespace.
 Sockeye is a web application that displays events in the VEBA appliance.
 Sockeye IS enabled in ingress and usually you can access it by pointing your web browser to "https://veba-fqdn/events".

 ```
 kubectl -n vmware-functions get pods kubectl -n vmware-functions port-forward <sockeye pod name> 8081:8080
 ```

+Output will be similar to:

 ```
-➜  ~ kubectl -n vmware-functions get pods
+kubectl -n vmware-functions get pods

 NAME                                                READY   STATUS    RESTARTS   AGE default-broker-ingress-5c98bf68bc-mwghj             1/1     Running   0          14d
 kn-ps-slack-00001-deployment-6585d95fff-vl85t       2/2     Running   0          34m
 sockeye-5d7db96f66-shzvp                            1/1     Running   0          14d
 sockeye-trigger-dispatcher-7f4dbd7f78-knllr         1/1     Running   0          14d
 veba-ps-slack-trigger-dispatcher-6ccb7479cd-kkdtk   1/1     Running   0          33m

-➜  ~
-➜  ~ kubectl -n vmware-functions port-forward sockeye-5d7db96f66-shzvp 8081:8080
+kubectl -n vmware-functions port-forward sockeye-5d7db96f66-shzvp 8081:8080

 Forwarding from 127.0.0.1:8081 -> 8080
 Forwarding from [::1]:8081 -> 8080

 ```

 In the above example, the port-forward command is directing the 8080 port from the sockeye-5d7db96f66-shzvp pod to the 8081 port on the local workstation we are running `kubectl` on.
-You can find what port a pod is exposing (if any) by using "kubectl describe" on the pod or corresponding service.
-If we open a browser on our workstation to: localhost:8081, we should see the following:
+You can find what port a pod is exposing (if any) by using `kubectl describe` on the pod or corresponding service.
+If we open a browser on our workstation to: `localhost:8081`, we should see the following:

 <img src="./img/tutorial-kubectl-port.png" width="70%" align="center" class="border m-1 p-1"/>